maydayv7/dotfiles/site/README.md

 #### Continuous Integration

-[`GitHub Actions`](../.github/workflows/website.yml) is used in order to automatically build the site and publish it using GitHub Pages.
-[Vercel](https://vercel.com) automatically deploys to the main domain as well as [maydayv7.vercel.app](https://maydayv7.vercel.app) on every commit and allows for PR previews
+[`GitHub Actions`](../.github/workflows/website.yml) is used in order to automatically build the site and publish it to the main domain using GitHub Pages.
+[Vercel](https://vercel.com) automatically deploys to [maydayv7.vercel.app](https://maydayv7.vercel.app) on every commit and allows for PR previews

 ### Features